 Every year millions of people die because they consume too much salt.
 Too much salt is the main cause of high blood pressure and blood pressure-related non-communicable diseases.
 The problem is not you putting too much salt on your breakfast egg, the problem is the food industry and processed food.
 The salt hides in it and we barely notice the salt.
 Learn why is too much salt bad for you.

-Why do we crave salt?
+Why we crave salt

 Million of years ago, when our ancestors wandered through the savannahs and deserts of Africa, salt and water were in short supply there.
 But our body needs salt to survive, so why is too much salt bad for you?